 Eventually getting hit by a nasty computer virus, trojan or severe Adware infection is bound to happen.
 These problems strike both experienced as well as novice computer users, and the only indication that something is wrong might be that a strange ad window keeps automatically popping up whenever you’re browsing the Internet or your computer slows down to an annoying crawl.
 Many people who are faced with these issues automatically turn to the Internet for either free or paid antivirus software.
-There have been many MUO articles covering various free antivirus or antispyware tools, such as Mark’s review of AVG or Bill’s review of Spyware Terminator.
+There have been many MUO articles covering various free antivirus or antispyware tools, such as review of Spyware Terminator.
 However, since so many people turn to the Internet when such a tragedy strikes, I wanted to take a moment to list some of the fake antivirus and spyware removals that you should stay away from or you’ll find your computer infected even worse.

 How Does Fake Antivirus Software Work?

 The irony of these fake removal software packages are that while they advertise and promote themselves as product that will help you remove malicious software from your computer, the moment you download and install it, you’ve just been infected by one of the worst trojans you could have on your computer.
 The moment it’s installed, you start getting pop-up windows that say you’re horribly infected and to click on a particular link so you can download the full version of the antivirus software to thoroughly clean your computer.
 Another version presents itself as a legitimate antivirus software and fakes a “full system scan,” which results in a long list of horrible viruses and other assorted nasty-looking infections.
 However, when you click on “remove,” you’re informed that you only have the trial version and that you need to buy the full version to remove the viruses.
 Few people realize that the scan results themselves are fake.